 <style> /* Where we declare styles for elements in the <body> of the Web page.
 [Note that comments in css styles open and close differently than they do in html.] */

-body { /* Style affects all elements within the body element. */
+body { /* This specific style is inherited by all elements within the body element. */

-font-family:'Open Sans', arial, sans-serif; /* Here is where the Google font is added. */
+font-family:'Open Sans', arial, sans-serif; /* Here is where the Google font is added.
+You need to have both the link to the Google font site in the meta tags AND use it in the css for online fonts to work. */

 font-weight:300;